nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-l) Now you need the connection string you defined during the Atlas cluster creation (as the example below, but not the string below).
+i) Now you need the connection string you defined during the Atlas cluster creation (as the example below, but not the string below).
 Copy and paste it in the `MONGODB_URI` variable field.

-If you compiled all the fields and successfully generated the string this is what you should copy in `MONGODB_URI`:

-<p style="font-size:18px" id="resultbis">Sorry... something is missing for me to make it automatically...</p>

 <img src="../../../nightscout/img/NewNS39.png" style="zoom:80%;" />

-If you preferred to make it yourself, make sure it looks like this:
+Make sure it looks like this one below and NOTE: THERE ARE NO < AND > CHARACTERS:

 `mongodb+srv://nightscout:soo5ecret@cluster0.xxxxx.mongodb.net/mycgmic?retryWrites=true&w=majority`

 </br>

-m) Scroll down to the end of the list and click `Deploy app`
+j) Scroll down to the end of the list and click `Deploy app`

 <img src="../../../nightscout/img/NewNS40.png" style="zoom:80%;" />

 </br>

-n) **WAIT** until completion (will take some time).
+k) **WAIT** until completion (will take some time).
 Do not interrupt the process until it's complete.

 <img src="../../../nightscout/img/NewNS41.png" style="zoom:80%;" />

 </br>

-o) Then click `View` (if nothing happens, click `Manage App` -> `Open App`, in upper right corner)
+l) Then click `View` (if nothing happens, click `Manage App` -> `Open App`, in upper right corner)

 <img src="../../../nightscout/img/NewNS42.png" style="zoom:80%;" />

 </br>

-p) Your Nightscout site should open and direct you to a new profile creation.
+m) Your Nightscout site should open and direct you to a new profile creation.

 <img src="../../../nightscout/img/NewNS50.png" style="zoom:100%;" />

 </br>

-q) Setup your `Time zone` and eventually all other fields.
+n) Setup your `Time zone` and eventually all other fields.
 Do not leave any fields empty.
 If you don't know which value to use, just use the default value.
 You can change these values later at any time.

 <img src="../../../nightscout/img/NewNS44.png" style="zoom:80%;" />

 </br>

-r) Browse down to `Authentication status` and click `Authenticate`.
+o) Browse down to `Authentication status` and click `Authenticate`.
 Enter your API secret.
 Click `Update`.

 <img src="../../../nightscout/img/NewNS45.png" style="zoom:80%;" />

 </br>

-s) Click `Save`.
+p) Click `Save`.

 <img src="../../../nightscout/img/NewNS46.png" style="zoom:80%;" />

 </br>

-t) If the following pop-up shows up click `OK`, and check status (upper right of the window).
+q) If the following pop-up shows up click `OK`, and check status (upper right of the window).

 <img src="../../../nightscout/img/NewNS47.png" style="zoom:80%;" />

 </br>

-u) If you need to modify your profile after this, authenticate with the lock icon (top right of the page): enter your API secret.
+r) If you need to modify your profile after this, authenticate with the lock icon (top right of the page): enter your API secret.
 Then click on the hamburger menu and select `Profile Editor`.

 <img src="../../../nightscout/img/NewNS43.png" style="zoom:80%;" />